Making it easier to grow your law firm

 Lock-up

-Across the legal sector, year-end lock-up (work in progress plus debtors) decreased in 2022, to an average of 140 days (from 150).
-Both the average time taken to bill WIP and the number of days taken to collect debts fell, perhaps as a result of stronger financial processes.
-But lock-up of 140 days is still bad news for law firms, as this cash could have been used for improving the business and/or reducing capital requirements, thereby aiding succession.
+Across the legal sector, year-end lock-up (work in progress plus debtors) was stable in 2023, with an average of 138 days (up from 137).
+A slight fall in the average time taken to bill WIP was offset by a rise in the number of days taken to collect debts.
+But lock-up of 138 days is still bad news for law firms, as this cash could have been used for improving the business and/or reducing capital requirements, thereby aiding succession.

 For firms involved in areas like complex medical negligence claims, or with lax collection procedures, lock-up can be substantially higher.